 Mental Health Issues That Can Worsen Failure to Launch

-For some, mental health issues like anxiety, depression, and PTSD as well as conditions like autism and ADHD can worsen failure to launch syndrome.
+For some, mental health issues like anxiety, depression, and PTSD as well as conditions like autism and ADHD in adults can worsen failure to launch syndrome.
 By interfering with one’s thoughts and behaviors, these issues can make it even more challenging to thrive independently.

 Mental Health Issues That Can Worsen Failure to Launch: